Tom Bates (footballer)

 Thomas Bates (born 31 August 1985) is an English footballer who last played for Barwell, where he played as a midfielder.

-Career
+Playing career

+Coventry City

 Bates began his career at Championship side Coventry City, playing in their under-17s and being signed professionally as a 17-year-old.
 He attended the Woodlands school.

-Bates made his debut on 12 April, 2003, in a league fixture at home to Ipswich Town, which Ipswich won 4–2.
+Bates made his debut on 12 April 2003, in a league fixture at home to Ipswich Town, which Ipswich won 4–2.
 Bates came on as a 77th minute substitute for Craig Pead.
 He appeared for Coventry during a time in which the club was trying to save money by playing younger players on short-term incentive deals.

 Bates appeared for Bedworth in 2004 after being picked up by United boss Mark Hallam.
 Bates also played for Rochdale, Nuneaton, Atherstone, and Leamington.